EU Environmental Regulation: What Is the Difference Between RoHS, REACH and WEEE?

 Exemptions

-While RoHS Category 11 technically expands RoHS to all EEE, the directive still includes several exemptions.
+While Category 11 technically expands RoHS to all EEE, the directive still includes several exemptions.

 RoHS Exemption Categories